JiaxingTIAN/Algorithm-Design/String/Lexicographic rank of a string.md

 ```
 Time Complexity O(n) with auxiliary array to store the count of smaller character
 ##Nth permutation sequence
+There are number from 1 to n, find the kth permutation in lexilogical order
 ```java
 public class Solution {
     public String getPermutation(int n, int k) {